 Typically the blood is drawn from a vein in the arm.
 To apply pressure to the wound, an elastic band (tourniquet) is wrapped around your upper arm to make it easier to see the veins.
 You may be told to make a palm so that the veins would stand out.
 It cleanses and disinfects the skin.
-A needle is placed into the vein, thus removes a small amount of blood.
+A needle is placed into the vein, thus removing a small amount of blood.
 You may experience a sensation of pricks or stingings.

 The blood is collected in a tube and marked with your name and other details that marks you.
 Occasionally more than one blood tube is collected.
 Remove the tourniquet, and remove the needle.
 When the needle is taken off, you can experience slight Pain.
 The pressure is applied before bleeding ceases in the region where the needle was inserted.
-You that put a small bandage on the area.
+You put a small bandage on the area.

 What do the results mean?

-Usually, a CBC contains general information which can provide hints to potential health issues for doctors.
+Usually, a CBC contains general information which can provide hints about potential health issues for doctors.
 Input from a CBC lets doctors determine if a diagnosis needs more testing or procedures.
 It can also help the doctor to establish or update treatment plans.